jiaoshuntian/ivory-operator/docs/content/tutorial/disaster-recovery.md

 2. The `repo` object is the same
 3. The `global` object is the same

-This is because the new restore pod for the `elephant` PostgresCluster will need to reuse the configuration and credentials that were originally used in setting up the `hippo` PostgresCluster.
+This is because the new restore pod for the `elephant` ivorycluster will need to reuse the configuration and credentials that were originally used in setting up the `hippo` ivorycluster.

 In this example, we are creating a new cluster which is also backing up to the same S3 bucket;
 only the `spec.backups.pgbackrest.global` field has changed to point to a different path.
 This